Skip to main content

 • set

 When you create a rule, you can optionally specify the -query option to limit the request to a subset of the command functionality.
-For example, in the default set command, -query is set to -privilege diag, meaning that a request is generated for the set command only when -privilege diag is specified.
+The -query option can also be used to limit configuration elements, such as the SVM, the volume, and Snapshot names.

 smci-vsim20::> security multi-admin-verify rule show